 2. Healing Out Loud Together

 Healing Out Loud Together is a gathering where we share our writing and art to find solidarity in the messy magic of healing.
 Healing Out Loud Together is hosted on Zoom.
-Everyone is welcome to share their stories, poetry, and poetry.
-Please note — however — there is no requirement to share to join the gathering.
+Everyone is welcome to share their stories, and poetry.
+To bolster accessibility, this is an entirely free offering.
+All are welcome to join us.
+Of equal importance, though all are welcome to join — no one is required to share or even be on video during the session.

 3. The Patient Is In